phatdtgcs220340/.dotfiles/README.md

 ![Showcase Image 4](./images/showcase-4.png)
 ![Showcase Image 5](./images/showcase-5.png)
 ### Prequisites
-Need to download neccessary tools for using these configs.

 You may take a look at my nix config workflow to see full download details :D

 [Worflow nix config](https://github.com/phatdtgcs220340/nix-config/tree/main/modules/working/workflow)